15-Ab/potd/README.md

 class Solution {

-    // Check if the tree is balanced boolean check(Node root) {
+    // Checking if the tree is balanced boolean check(Node root) {
         // Finding the maximum and minimum depths int maxDepth = findMaxDepth(root);